The blood borne virus (BBV) infected dentist

 How to watch

-If you are a BDA member but do not know your website log in, contact the membership team on 020 7563 4550 or firstname.lastname@example.org.
+If you are a BDA member but do not know your website log in, contact the Events team on 020 7563 4590 or firstname.lastname@example.org.
 Alternatively retrieve a password reminder.

-If you are a non-member dentist or a dental care professional and do not already have a BDA website login: Unfortunately our online booking system is not available to you at the moment – please order your webcast by downloading the booking form and returning it via email to email@example.com or call the Events team on 020 7563 4590 and your order will be processed offline.
+If you are a non-member dentist or dental care professional and do not already have a BDA website login, please fill in this form and we'll set you up with a username and temporary password.
+Alternatively you can download the booking form and return it via email to email@example.com or call the Events team on 020 7563 4590 and your order will be processed offline.

 This lecture is available to view now.